Blog Layout

 Obviously for us to move this piece to our grounds, it needed to be taken apart and painstakingly labeled and then re-assembled.
 One interesting thing about the process was that the disassembly happened in October of 2018 and the re-assembly took place in June of this year.

-It started with Mr. Boom and a team of our volunteers: Gary Blonigan, Steve Buckles, Vaughn Griffith, Howard Craven and Randy Robinson.
+It started with Mr. Boom and a team of our volunteers: Gary Blonigan, Steve Buckles, Vaughn Griffith, Howard Craven, and Randy Robinson.

 • Slide title